 - Position your loaf on a board or in a cutting frame and boil the kettle

 - Now run boiling water over the blade for a few seconds and wipe dry (don’t burn your fingers)

 - Cut the loaf while the blade is still hot, using short strokes through the crust; then long strokes once the slice is started

 Note – You can also turn the loaf on its side to further reduce squishing!

 Because the bread is not fully set, the heat from the knife surface helps it glide through without snagging and dragging.
 This is not perfect by the way, but a country mile ahead of not using a hot knife.

-If you don’t allow it a few moments after cutting, the spread just melts, as you chase it round the surface.
+If you don’t allow it a few moments after cutting; the spread just melts, as you chase it around the surface.

 And there you have it, how to cut fresh bread without a slicing guide and without wrecking the loaf!